t-lm/statdocs/var/gs_excel.md

-# Statit on Microsoft Excel
+# **Get Started with Microsoft Excel**

-This page explains how to access, create and edit time series in Microsoft Excel using the Statit Excel add-in.

-The Statit Excel "add-in" will allow you to perform basic operations.
-If you want to go further, you can develop your own add-ins and use the [Statit API](gs_api.md).
+Statit can be used to access and edit metrics in Excel.

+This section explains **how to start using Statit with Excel**.
+For the complete documentation covering Excel, please head over to the [**Excel reference**](reference/excel.md).

+Before continuing, **please sign-in to your account [here](https://gostatit.com/signin)** or **create one [here](https://gostatit.com/signup)**.

-## Installation
+## **Installation**

+To use Statit in Microsoft Excel, you will **use the Statit add-in**.

+You might need a recent version of Microsoft Excel and specific access rights to install the Statit add-in.
+Please consult your IT support if your installation fails.

-In an Excel workbook, go to the "Insertion" tab inside the workbook.
-Look for "Add-Ins" or "Download Add-ins".
+In a Microsoft Excel workbook, go to the "Insertion" tab inside the workbook on the top of the workbook.
+Select 'Add-In', then 'Download Add-In', then 'Store'.

-On Microsoft Add-in store, search for 'statit'.
-Press add to install the Statit add-in.
+In Microsoft Add-in store, search for 'statit'.
+Once found, press 'add' to install the Statit add-in inside Microsoft Excel.

-The add-in will show as an icon on the right in the main menu.
-Good job.
+The Statit add-in will show as an icon on the right hand side of the the main menu.
+Great job!

-## Signin-in
+## **Signin-in**

 - Once the add-in opens, click on the "Sign in" tab
 - Enter your username
-- Enter your API key (you will find this in your web account in the home tab)
+- Enter your key (You will your 'key' by clicking on your username on the top right hand side of a Statit window on the web and selecting 'My account'.
+The key is a the bottom of the page)

 ## Get series